The Armorer's Art: Mastering Chainmail and Plate Armor on the Ancient Battlefield

 Fighting in Different Environments

-Adapting to terrain was another skill.
-A warrior in full plate on a muddy slope learned to widen his stance for stability; a mail-clad skirmisher in a forest needed to avoid snagging his mail on branches.
-Veterans knew that overheating was a real danger—chainmail conducts heat, and plate traps it.
-They learned to pace themselves, regulate breathing through the visor slits (sometimes removing the helm between charges), and to pour water over their hands and arms to cool down.
-In sieges, climbing ladders in armor required practice; the weight of plate could cause a slip with fatal consequences.
-Experience taught warriors when to sacrifice protection for mobility, such as leaving off one leg harness for skirmishing.
+Adapting to terrain was a skill that separated the veteran from the novice.
+A warrior in full plate on a muddy slope learned to widen his stance for stability; a mail-clad skirmisher in a forest had to avoid snagging his mail on branches and undergrowth.
+Veterans knew that overheating presented a serious danger on the battlefield.
+Chainmail conducts heat, and plate traps it against the body.
+Soldiers learned to pace themselves, regulate their breathing through visor slits, and, when possible, remove their helmets between charges to cool down.
+In siege warfare, climbing ladders in armor required exceptional practice; the weight of plate could cause a slip with fatal consequences.
+Experience taught warriors when to sacrifice protection for mobility—for instance, leaving off a leg harness for skirmishing or removing gauntlets for better dexterity in a confined space.

 Field Repair and On-the-Go Maintenance

 No armor was indestructible.
-Weapons, impacts, and the wear of campaign life caused constant damage.
+Weapons, rough terrain, and the simple grind of a campaign caused constant, cumulative damage.
 A warrior's ability to perform basic repairs was invaluable.
-For chainmail, the most common repairs involved replacing broken or bent rings.
-A bent ring could catch on weapons or other armor, creating a snag.
-Skilled soldiers carried a small pouch of spare rings and a pair of pliers (or used a sword tip to pry rings open).
-The repair process: close the undamaged remaining side of the broken ring, open a new ring with fingers or pliers, feed it through the four surrounding rings, close the new ring, and then often weld or hammer it shut.
-In a pinch, a simple twist closure would hold temporarily.
-Field repairs were rough but functional; a warrior might replace a dozen rings after a skirmish.
+For chainmail, the most common repair involved replacing broken or bent rings.
+A bent ring could catch on an enemy weapon or another part of the armor, creating a dangerous snag.
+Skilled soldiers carried a pouch of spare rings and a pair of pliers.
+Some could even use the tip of their sword to pry open rings in a pinch.
+The process was methodical: the damaged ring was removed, a new ring was opened, fed through the four surrounding rings, and then closed tightly, often with a small hammer to ensure the ends overlapped securely.
+Field repairs were rough but functional, ensuring the integrity of the mail until a full refit could be accomplished.

 Plate Armor Quick Fixes

-Plate armor required more robust tools.
+Plate armor required more robust tools and techniques.
 Dents were inevitable.
 A warrior could hammer out minor dents using a rounded stone or a wooden mallet, working from the back of the plate if possible.
+For shallow dents, this cold forging method was sufficient.
 More severely damaged plates might need to be replaced entirely, but on campaign, a warrior could temporarily reinforce a cracked breastplate by riveting an internal patch of metal—a job often done by a camp armorer.
-Broken straps (leather, hemp, or linen) were a constant issue; warriors learned to punch new holes, carry spare leather strips, and use simple knots as temporary buckles.
-Hinges on leg harnesses and gauntlets could seize up; a drop of oil (or even spit) could get them moving again.
+Broken straps were a constant issue; leather, hemp, or linen laces could snap under tension.
+Warriors learned to punch new holes in leather, carry spare strips, and use simple knots as temporary buckles.
+Hinges on leg harnesses and gauntlets could seize up from dirt and grit; a drop of oil or even water could get them moving again.

 Tools of the Repairman